Social question: Coinage

+Core Issues

 The core problems of the social question were pauperism and the existential insecurity of peasants, rural servants, artisans, laborers, and small clerks.
 These problems led to strikes and even riots.

 Over time, the problem shifted.
 Between about the 1850s and the 1870s, industry experienced a strong upswing, while the decline of cottage industries and the crisis of the crafts continued.
 A third phase in Germany, beginning around 1870, was marked by high industrialization and the transition to an industrial society.
 The social question now became primarily a workers' question.
 Mass migration from the countryside to the urban industrial centers, phenomena accompanying the formation of large cities and the social integration of the industrial workforce preoccupied political leaders as well as the bourgeois public.
 Depending on the perception of the problem and the interests at stake, different approaches to the social question were developed.

+Religious viewpoints

+Several prominent Catholic figures have spoken about the plight of the poor.
+The Catholic church includes a set of doctrines around human dignity, called Catholic social teaching.
+Adolph Kolping, a priest, worked to improve the lives of workers.
+Pope Leo XIII wrote an open letter titled Rerum Novarum in 1891.
+In it, he addressed duties between the capitalist and laboring classes, in addition to the need to end poverty.

+F. D. Maurice was a founder and early advocate of Christian socialism.

 Consequences

 The social question resulted in riots, strikes and the foundation of unions and parties.
 Karl Marx and Friedrich Engels wrote The Communist Manifesto trying to give an answer to the problems resulting from the industrialisation.
+In 1875, Karl Marx criticized the term 'social question' as a newspaper scribbler's phrase.

 The German Kaiserreich developed social laws, such as a public health insurance, pension system and an unemployment insurance to share social safety with their populations and avoiding socialist revolutions.
+Otto von Bismarck did not expect that the Social Question could be solved within a generation or two.

 Being able to produce large amounts of goods on the one hand and creating wealth for a limited group of people while some groups remain poor in a materialistic or intellectual way on the other hand is still an important economic and philosophic challenge to solve.

-Social question in the 20th century
+In the 20th century

-In 1991, Pope John Paul II pointed out in the encyclical Centesimus annus, that "it is still possible today, as in the days of Rerum novarum, to speak of inhuman exploitation."
+After World War II, the social question appeared to be solved in the developed world by policy trends.
+The rise of communist states and welfare systems under capitalist states created upward social mobility.
+Average incomes rose and workers achieved a higher quality of life, leading many to predict that the labor question was obsolete.

+In the 1980s, increasing globalization led to competition between workers in developed and developing countries.
+As a result, unions in rich nations lost power.
+Nonstandard employment relationships became more common, leading to a decrease in wages and social security.